-Paris always leaves you wanting more, writes Mary Novakovich.
+Paris always leaves you wanting more.
 You could spend a week there and feel as if you’ve only just scratched the surface.
-So how can you make the most of two days?
+So how can you make the most of two days in the capital of France?
 Some visitors are happy to run around manically ticking off the major sights; others prefer to drink in Paris’s atmosphere and architecture, and linger over lunch.
 This itinerary offers a bit of both.

 Start with a coffee and a croissant (or two) at one of the pavement tables at Camille (24 rue des Francs Bourgeois, 00 33 1 42 72 20 50) in the heart of the Marais district.
 If you want to get a quick handle on the fascinating history of Paris, pop into the free-to-enter Musée Carnavalet (16 rue des Francs Bourgeois, 00 33 1 44 59 58 58), which is a one-minute walk away.
 Alternatively, walk the three minutes it takes to reach the recently reopened Musée Picasso (5 rue de Thorigny, 00 33 1 85 56 00 36).

 Stroll through the atmospheric streets of the Marais district and browse the independent boutiques.
 Stop for a light lunch at the artfully-rustic Le Voltigeur (45 rue des Francs Bourgeois, 00 33 1 42 76 97 06) before strolling for eight minutes to the Centre Pompidou (Place Georges-Pompidou, 00 33 1 44 78 12 33).
 If you don’t have time to take in its engrossing collection of modern and contemporary art, take the lift to Restaurant Georges and have a coffee on the roof terrace.
 It’s pricey but worth it for the sweeping views of Paris.